 Our results showed the advantage of deploying both Tubes and SedPods at the same location to show differences in gross and net sedimentation across hydrodynamic energy gradients.
 For example, while sedimentation on the SedPod at 1B was the lowest of the northern reef sites, sedimentation in the Tube at 1B was the highest of the northern reef sites.
 This indicates resuspended sediment was likely deposited in the Tube where it was not removed, while resuspended sediment deposited on the SedPod was frequently removed by relatively more energetic wave conditions at 1B compared to other northern reef sites.
-Spearman correlation coefficients showed total and terrigenous sedimentation on the SedPod was negatively correlated with waves, while total and carbonate sedimentation in the Tube was positively correlated with waves.
+At 1B, total and terrigenous sedimentation on the SedPod was negatively correlated with waves, while total and carbonate sedimentation in the Tube was positively correlated with waves.
 The multiple regression also supported these correlations.

 4.3 Comparison with other Sites